 We thus urge researchers to always clarify the assumption they are making about the voters, about their internal state and about how they cast their ballots.
 To help with that, we present below what we believe to be the best way to use this terminology.

-\begin{itemize} \item \textbf{Preferences}: The preferences are private information accessible only to the voters themselves that reflect their view on the possible outcomes of the decision making scenario.
-Remember from the above that this information may not be accessible in full by the voters (notably because of bounded rationality).
-In economic theory, it is usually assumed that preferences take the form of \emph{weak} or \emph{incomplete rankings} over the different outcomes \citep{Lewin96}, though other representations of the preferences can be argued for \citep[see \textit{e.g.}][]{hansson01}.
-Note that the term ``preferences'' sometimes indicates that the preferences are \emph{ordinal}, \textit{i.e.}, they are based on ranking of the outcomes.
+\begin{itemize} \item \textbf{Preferences}: The preferences are private information accessible only to the voters themselves, reflecting their views on the possible outcomes of the decision making scenario.
+Remember from the above that this information may not be accessible in full to the voters (notably because of bounded rationality).
+In economic theory, it is usually assumed that preferences take the form of \emph{weak} or \emph{incomplete rankings} over the different outcomes \citep{Lewin96}, though other representations of the preferences can be argued for \citep[see, \textit{e.g.},][]{hansson01}.
+Note that the term ``preferences'' sometimes indicates that the preferences are \emph{ordinal}, \textit{i.e.}, they are based on rankings of the outcomes.

 \item \textbf{Utility}: The utility of a voter is a specific type of preferences for which every outcome can be mapped to a specific numerical value.
 These preferences are sometimes referred to as \emph{cardinal preferences}.